volodymyrhudyma/blog/content/blog/2020-07-14-how-to-save-up-to-50-development-time-in-react.md

 ---
 ## Prepare a boilerplate

-The first thing that will save a lot of time is using a boilerplate.
+The first thing that will save a lot of time is to use a boilerplate.

-There is no need to set up each new project from scratch, as it takes a lot of time to install and configure all common libraries.
+It is not necessary to set up each new project from scratch, since the installation and configuration of all common libraries takes a lot of time

 The most popular React starter is [`create-react-app`](https://github.com/facebook/create-react-app).

-I strongly recommend you to use it unless you are an experienced developer and can configure your own boilerplate that is customizable and fulfills your craziest needs.
+I strongly recommend you to use it unless you are an experienced developer and can configure your own boilerplate that is customizable and meets your craziest needs.

-If you decide to build your own started pack, feel free to read [this article](/2020-06-09-the-best-tools-for-react-development/) that describes most of the tools you would want to have.
+If you decide to create your own started pack, feel free to read [this article](/2020-06-09-the-best-tools-for-react-development/) that describes most of the tools you will need.

 ## Use available libraries

-Most projects require "standard" features, like integration with an external API, displaying different lists, filtering or sorting them, etc.
+Most projects require "standard" features, such as integration with an external API, displaying different lists, filtering or sorting them, etc.

-We have to choose if we want to build them by ourselves or find ready-to-use solutions and integrate them into our project.
+We have to decide whether we want to build them by ourselves or find ready-to-use solutions and integrate them into our project.

-The option we end up with depends on the different factors.
+Which option we have in the end depends on the various factors.

-If we have to meet tight deadlines, usually it is better to use external libraries, **to save some time and effort**.
+When we have to meet tight deadlines, it's usually better to use external libraries, **to save some time and effort**.

 #### Pros of using external libraries:

 * **better quality**

-  Usually, an external library is of better quality than you would write (probably), as it is the result of the combined efforts of thousands of people.
+  An external library is of better quality than you would (probably) write, as it is the result of the collective efforts of thousands of people.
 * **well-tested solution**

-  Usually, libraries are well-tested and have most of the edge-cases fixed.
+  Usually, the libraries are well-tested and have most of the edge-cases fixed.
 * **library familiarity**

-  It will take some time for new team members to get familiar with your custom code, however, they might have used the library before, so it will take much less effort to understand what is going on.
+  It will take some time for new team members to become familiar with your custom code.
+However, since they may have used the library before, it will take much less effort to understand what is going on.
 * **good documentation**

   If developers in your team are not familiar with the library, there is always good documentation they can refer to.
 Custom solutions, usually, lack the docs.